microsoftgraph/microsoft-graph-docs/content/walkthroughs/consumer/php.md

     ```

 ## Run the app
-You're ready to try your Android app.
+You're ready to try your PHP app.

-1. Start your Android emulator or connect your physical device to your computer.
+1. In your shell type the following command:
+    ```bash
+    php -S 0.0.0.0:8000 -t public
+    ```

-2. In Android Studio, press Shift + F10 to run your app.
+2. Navigate to http://localhost:8000 in your web browser.
-3. Choose your Android emulator or device from the deployment dialog.
-4. Tap the Floating Action Button on the main activity.
+3. Choose **Sign in to Microsoft**.
-5. Sign in with your personal or work or school account and grant the requested permissions.
+4. Sign in with your personal or work or school account and grant the requested permissions.
-6. In the app selection dialog, tap your app to continue.

 Check the inbox of the email address that you configured in [Call the Microsoft Graph](#call-the-microsoft-graph) section.
 You should have an email from the account that you used to sign in to the app.

 ## Next steps
 - Try out the REST API using the [Graph explorer](https://graph.microsoft.io/graph-explorer).
-- Find examples of common operations in the [Snippets Sample for Android](https://github.com/microsoftgraph/android-java-snippets-sample), or explore our other [Android samples](https://github.com/microsoftgraph?utf8=%E2%9C%93&query=android) on GitHub.

 ## See also